 For our investments we will continue to engage with our investment managers on modern slavery.
 We assess the effectiveness of our investment managers' engagement activities with investee entities by benchmarking their activities against industry best practice and seeking further improvement.
 In addition, we will continue to work closely with collaborative initiatives such as ACSI and Responsible Investment Association Australasia (RIAA) to deepen our understanding and drive further improvement across the industry.
 We aim to continue to enhance our approach and report back on progress.

 f.

-Consultation with controlled entities
+Mandatory criterion 6 Consultation with controlled entities g.
+Mandatory criterion 7 Any other relevant information

 CareSuper is not owned, nor does it control any other reporting entity.